Vaibhavs10/insanely-fast-whisper/README.md

 ```bash
 insanely-fast-whisper --file-name <filename or URL>
 ```
+*Note: if you are running on macOS, you also need to add `--device-id mps` flag.*

 🔥 You can run [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) w/ [Flash Attention 2](https://github.com/Dao-AILab/flash-attention) from this CLI too: